mojontwins/indev-modloader/diary.md

 * [x] Engine fix - Prevent eating food when right-clicking tile entities!
 * [x] Engine fix - Correct bug that makes the indev house not spawn.
 * [x] Engine fix - Arrows less harmful.
-* [ ] Engine addition - Shift to crouch - do not fall from ledges.
+* [x] Engine addition - Shift to crouch - do not fall from ledges.
 * [ ] Engine addition - Right click with sword to cover up.
+* [ ] Theme based "generate structures".
+* [ ] Custom "Raising / Soiling": Cave-like levels (supporting deep levels with 4 stacked sub-levels) to make the Nether like in early PE.

 # 1. Creating a basic ModBase class